• Skip to primary navigation

 Ingredients to make blueberry white chocolate cookies on a wood surface.

 • Unsalted butter- We're using melted unsalted butter here.
 Like in my chipless chocolate chip cookies, melted butter helps promote spreading and create crisp edges.
-I like using unsalted butter to control the amount of salt in the dough, but you can use salted butter if needed.
-Just leave out the extra salt!
+I like using unsalted butter to control the amount of salt in the dough.

 • Granulated sugar- Basic white sugar sweetens the dough and holds moisture to keep the cookies nice and soft.

-• Egg & egg yolk- A large egg binds everything together and gives the cookies a little lift.
+• Egg and egg yolk- A large egg binds everything together.
 The extra yolk adds a rich flavor and makes the cookies extra chewy.
-Make sure they're room temperature so they mix in without lumps.

-• Baking powder & baking soda- These leaveners make the cookie dough spread and rise in the oven.
-Make sure both are fresh and don't mix up the quantities since baking soda is stronger than baking powder!
+• Baking powder and baking soda- These make the cookie dough spread and rise in the oven.
+Don't mix up the quantities since baking soda is stronger than baking powder!

-• White chocolate- Please use a white chocolate baking bar and not chocolate chips/morsels!
+• White chocolate- Please use a white chocolate baking bar and not chocolate chips!
 White chocolate chips have emulsifiers that keep them from melting properly.
-If you want big pools of melty chocolate, a bar is the way to go.

-• White chocolate: Don't like white chocolate?
+• Different chocolate: Don't like white chocolate?
 No problem.
 You can use dark, milk, or semi-sweet chocolate instead.

-• Blueberry jam: You can use any kind of jam or preserves you like!
+• Different fruit: You can use any kind of jam or preserves you like!
 Try making these with strawberry, raspberry, cherry, or even apricot jam.
+Use the leftovers on blueberry shortcake!

 Sugar and melted butter being whisked in a bowl.